KuabeM/stempel/README.md

   - `stats` prints current statistics.
   - `stop`: checks if a `start` entry is in the storage `file` and calculates the working time, aborts if no `start` entry is found,
+  - `configure`: set some defaults for stempel and save them alongside the database file.
+Currently available:
+    * number of months printed by the statistic command

 ### Options: